banjuessing/adl_semeval24_mgtd/README.md

 ## Overview
 This is the code base of the project for Applied Deep Learning WS23/24 & SemEval-2024 Task 8: Multigenerator, Multidomain, and Multilingual Black-Box Machine-Generated Text Detection.

 Our detection system is built upon Transformer-based techniques, leveraging various pre-trained language models (PLMs), including sentence transformer models.
 Additionally, we incorporate Contrastive Learning (CL) into the classifier to improve the detecting capabilities and employ Data Augmentation methods.
 Ultimately, our system achieves a peak accuracy of 76.96% on the test set of the competition, configured using a sentence transformer model integrated with CL methodology.

+A detailed technical report of our system can be found [here](SemEval_Task8_Paper.pdf).

 ## Quick Links
 | Section                                 | Description                                                     |